Top Entry-Level Resume Examples for You to Use This Year

 Education

 • Look for keywords in the job description that spell out what the job is looking for.
-Resume keywords allow you to get through an applicant tracking system (ATS) and show off your professional resume.
+Using these keywords in your resume allow you to get through applicant tracking systems(ATS) and creates a professional resume that shows off your most relevant professional qualifications.

-FAQ: Entry-level Resumes
+FAQ: Entry-level resumes

-Q: Do I need to include a cover letter for an entry-level application?
+Do I need to include a cover letter for an entry-level application?

 Yes.
 An entry-level cover letter gives you the chance to provide more details about all the talents you mention in your resume.
 Plus, it’s a good way to ask for a job interview, which makes the hiring manager more likely to give it to you.

-Q: How do I proofread my entry-level resume?
+How do I proofread my entry-level resume?

-Q: How do I change my entry-level resume to apply to different jobs?
+How do I change my entry-level resume to apply to different jobs?